-The School of Graduate Studies in the Health Sciences offers programs leading to Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
+The School of Graduate Studies in the Health Sciences offers programs leading to Master of Science (MS), Doctor of Philosophy (PhD), and Doctor of Audiology (AuD) degrees.
 The Master of Science degrees include Biomedical Sciences and Clinical Investigation.
 SGSHS offers the degree of Doctor of Philosophy in Biomedical Sciences, Cell and Molecular Biology, Clinical Anatomy, Experimental Therapeutics and Pharmacology, Microbiology and Immunology, Neuroscience, Nursing, and Physiology and Biophysics.
 Also offered to highly qualified students who wish to pursue a physician-scientist career is a combined MD/PhD program.

 Graduates of the School of Graduate Studies in the Health Sciences have pursued careers in academia, the pharmaceutical and biotechnology industries and in governmental agencies.
-Over 200 graduate faculty not only participate in the School of Graduate Studies in the Health Sciences curriculum involving 200 courses, but also teach courses in all of the schools on the UMMC campus, including the School of Medicine, School of Dentistry, School of Nursing and the School of Health Related Professions.
+Over 250 graduate faculty not only participate in the School of Graduate Studies in the Health Sciences curriculum involving 300 courses, but also teach courses in all of the schools on the UMMC campus, including the School of Medicine, School of Dentistry, School of Nursing, School of Health Related Professions, and School of Population Health.

-During the 2021-2022 academic year, the School of Graduate Studies in the Health Sciences continues to expand the Master of Science in the Biomedical Sciences (BMS) program to serve as a portal system for the Graduate School as well as for other UMMC professional schools.
+During the 2022-2023 academic year, the School of Graduate Studies in the Health Sciences continues to expand the Master of Science in the Biomedical Sciences (BMS) program to serve as a portal system for the Graduate School as well as for other UMMC professional schools.